muness/muness.github.io/_posts/2023-05-23-a-few-job-search-tips.md

   - ⚙️ [Resume Parser by Affinda](https://www.affinda.com/resume-parser) - check the json file generated!
 It's pretty cool how it extracts skills from each position listed.
 I imagine some companies lean on this to do a filter pass.
   - ⚙️💡 [Resume Parser](https://resume-parser.vercel.app/) - if this one's right, my resume currently only parses at the overview level.
 Yikes!
 UPDATE, 2023-06-06: I confirmed with several formats and from multiple people that this only shows the overview.
   - ⚙️💡 [LinkedIn Resume Builder](https://www.linkedin.com/help/linkedin/answer/a551182/linkedin-resume-builder) - Haven't tried this one yet, but apparently LinkedIn's resume builder includes an ATS checker.
+  - ⚙️✅ [Adzuna resume checker](https://www.adzuna.com/value-my-resume) This job matching site includes a resume checker.
+The attempt at estimating my value led to a value that was lower than I've been paid in 15+ years.
+However it was a decent resume parser.

 And I'll add one more: